Orange Order: Royal Black Institution

 The Royal Black Institution was formed out of the Orange Order two years after the founding of the parent body.
 Although it is a separate organisation, one of the requirements for membership in the Royal Black is membership of the Orange Order and to be no less than 17 years old.
 The membership is exclusively male and the Royal Black Chapter is generally considered to be more religious and respectable in its proceedings than the Orange Order.

 Apprentice Boys of Derry

-The Apprentice Boys of Derry exist for their acts during the siege of Derry from James II.
+The Apprentice Boys of Derry exist because of their acts during the siege of Derry from James II.
 Although they have no formal connection with the Orange Order, the two societies have overlapping membership.

 'Diamond Dan'

 As part of the re-branding of Orangeism to encourage younger people into a largely ageing membership, and as part of the planned rebranding of the July marches into an 'Orangefest', the 'superhero' Diamond Dan was created – named after one of its founding members, 'Diamond' Dan Winter – Diamond referring to the Institution's formation at the Diamond, Loughgall, in 1795.

 Initially unveiled with a competition for children to name their new mascot in November 2007 (it was nicknamed 'Sash Gordon' by several parts of the British media); at the official unveiling of the character's name in February 2008, Orange Order education officer David Scott said Diamond Dan was meant to represent the true values of the Order: "... the kind of person who offers his seat on a crowded bus to an elderly lady.
 He won't drop litter and he will be keen on recycling".
 There were plans for a range of Diamond Dan merchandise designed to appeal to children.

 There was however, uproar when it was revealed in the middle of the 'Marching Season' that Diamond Dan was a repaint of illustrator Dan Bailey's "Super Guy" character (often used by British computer magazines), and taken without his permission.